fcanlnony/fcanlnony/README.md

 ### Hi there 👋

-I'm a students from China.I'm a noob developer using the C language,and i am currently working on C.English isn't my first language,if i had any wrong in grammar,please pointing😊.
+I'm a freshman from China.I'm a noob developer using the C language,and i am currently working on C.English isn't my first language,if i had any wrong in grammar,please pointing😊.

-🗺️ City of residence : Zhanjiang,Guangdong,People's Republic of China
+🗺️ Hometown : Zhanjiang,Guangdong,China
 📧 My email : fcanlnony@outlook.com
 💬 Communicate language : Cantonese,Mandarin,English
 🖥️ Programming language : C